 Scott Ferguson, Associate Professor of Film & Media Studies at the University of South Florida

-William Saas, Assistant Professor of Rhetoric at Louisiana State University
+William Saas, Professor of Practice of Communication at Tulane University

 Maxximilian Seijo, Doctoral Student of Comparative Literature at University California, Santa Barbara

 Crystal Boch Colombini, Assistant Professor of Rhetoric at Fordham University

 Sandy Darity, Samuel DuBois Cook Distinguished Professor of Public Policy at Duke University

 Jakob Feinig, Assistant Professor of Human Development at Binghamton University

 Mathew Forstater, Professor of Economics at University of Missouri-Kansas City